blackmirag3/Classify/docs/UserGuide.md

 # Usage

-:exclamation: **Please note that if any of the following characters are entered in any string prompts, `#, - and ~`, they will be replaced and your command may be deemed invalid.**:exclamation:
+**Please note that if any of the following characters are entered in any string prompts, `#, - and ~`, they will be replaced and your command may be deemed invalid.**

 ### Adding a student: `add`
 Initialises an interface for adding a student and their relevant details to the database.
 Allows the user to do add or add [name]